servetti-polito/neubot/doc/neubot.1.rst

 by measuring the average time elapsed between sending a small request and received a small response.

 The ``speedtest`` test emulates HTTP to estimate the round-trip time, the download and the upload goodput.
-In addition, it estimates the round-trip time in two ways: (1) by measuring the time that connect() takes to complete (like ``bittorrent``) and (2) by measuring the average time elapsed between sending a small request and received a small response (like ``raw``).
+It estimates the round-trip time in two ways: (1) by measuring the time that connect() takes to complete (like ``bittorrent``) and (2) by measuring the average time elapsed between sending a small request and received a small response (like ``raw``).
 It estimates the goodput by dividing the amount of transferred bytes by the elapsed time.
 To avoid consuming too much user resources, the ``bittorrent`` test adapts the number of bytes to transfer such that the test runs for about five seconds.

 See the `WEB API`_ section for a description of the results saved by all the experiments (see, in particular, the ``/api/data``